 As mentioned above, if you test positive for THC, the Department will open an investigation against you – you will need evidentiary and scientific support for your license defense and a healthcare defense attorney who has experience with this new and evolving area of law.
 Chapman Law Group has the experience, the resources, and reputable experts for your license defense.

 Chapman Law Group (CLG) is a professional health care law litigation firm with offices in Florida and Michigan.
-For over 30 years, CLG has defended the rights of health care professionals, providers and corporations involved in the delivery of health care at all levels.
+For 35 years, CLG has defended the rights of health care professionals, providers and corporations involved in the delivery of health care at all levels.
 We believe the dedicated men and women who provide health care deserve an exceptional defense when their integrity and actions are called into question.
 Look us up on the web www.chapmanlawgroup.com or call Florida at 941-893-3449, Michigan at 248-644-6326, Ohio at 614-360-3848.

 Sara A. Bazzigaluppi, Esq. is a Florida-licensed attorney with a focus on professional licensing defense.
 Sara is dedicated to the defense of medical professionals at every step of the process, from Department of Health investigations, to administrative complaints, and hearings before Boards or the Division of Administrative Hearings.
 Sara also has experience with emergency restriction and suspension orders, IPN/PRN contracts, and settlement negotiations with the Department of Health.
 Sara has a particular interest in substance abuse matters relating to impairment and safety to practice.